Skip to main content

 Search

-The Public Arts Commission (PAC) was formed in 2003 to celebrate the City’s history and culture through public art in the downtown.
-As an initial project, the PAC conceived the History and Art Trail – a series of bronze markers to commemorate notable people, places and events that have shaped the City’s heritage.
+The Public Arts Commission was originally created in 2003 as the Downtown History and Art Trail Committee to celebrate the City’s history and culture through public art in Salisbury’s downtown.
+The History and Art Trail consists a series of bronze markers to commemorate notable people, places and events that have shaped the City’s heritage.
 Twenty markers have been installed, with another twenty in the planning stage.

 Yellow sculpture in park